 1. Retirement Purpose: Both the EPF and PRS schemes are for building up a person’s retirement assets and income.

-2. Tax Benefit: Tax relief is given for contributions to both schemes (up to RM6,000 a year for EPF, RM3,000 for PRS)
+2. Tax Benefit: Tax relief is given for contributions to both schemes (up to RM6,000 a year for EPF, a seperate RM6,000 for PRS)

 PRS vs EPF: A Summary